The Monkey's Paw: Plot

 A week after the funeral, Mrs. White, mad with grief, insists that her husband use the paw to wish Herbert back to life.
 Reluctantly, he does so, despite great unease at the thought of summoning his son's mutilated and decomposing body.
 Later that night, there is a knock at the door.
 As Mrs. White fumbles at the locks in a desperate attempt to open the door, Mr. White becomes terrified and fears that the thing outside is not the son he loved.
 He makes his third and final wish.
 The knocking stops, and Mrs. White opens the door to find that no one is there.

-Notable versions in other media
+Adaptations

 The story has been adapted into other media many times, including: